 Parallel with this organisers’ programme, there is an active workshop programme for enthusiastic non-professional artists from all disciplines, all age groups and all kind of communities.
 This year we offer two workshops:

-Double dolls – Tamás Bakó and Márton Debreczeni
+LIVING POSTCARDS – Tamás Bakó and Márton Debreczeni

 What are our options for personal and complex messaging, storytelling in today’s digitally overwhelmed social context?
 We will play with the possibilities of GPS triggering, motion stills, multilayer audio scapes, photo spheres with hidden codes and messages, and find out our personal version of a digital postcard.
 Tamás Bakó, dancer, teacher, choreographer.
 Member of numerous companies, Ismael Ivo, Marco Santi, Hodworks, Artus, freelance dancer and choreographer of many productions.
 Winner of Stuttgart Solo dance festival.
 Leading teacher of contemporary dance and contact dance improvisation in Budapest Dance Academy, teacher of professional contemporary dance schools, like SEAD / Salzburg, P.A.R.T.S. / Brussels, Manufacture HES-SO / Lausanne.
 Márton Debreczeni director, teacher.
 Member and director of Kompania and Artus Contemporary Arts Studio.
 Cross-field artist working with dance, fine arts, film, augmented reality.
 Choreographer for Budapest Philharmonic, composer of music for theatre performances and sound installations.
 Drama, and theatre in education teacher.

 Postcards from home Maribor – Photini Papahatzi